Dr Krzysztof Nawratek

 My main research interest focuses on urban theory in the context of post-secular philosophy and 'radical inclusivity'.
 I am also interested in the crisis of the contemporary (neoliberal) city model and urban re-industrialisation.

 - Research interests

 My research interest lies in spatialized post-secular thought.
-In my work, I investigate non-dialectic relationships between post-secularism and space.
+In my work, I focus on non-dialectic modes of thinking.
 This investigation has two intertwined threads.
 The first is more theoretical (in a tradition of hermeneutic inquiry) investigation of radical contextualization, radical inclusivity and in general how The Absolute Other’s (‘das ganz Andere’ defined by Rudolf Otto) influences are actualized in space.
 The second is more empirical; it focuses on religious imaginations and religion-related behaviours in space.
 This more empirical perspective is then contextualised as a framework in order to decolonize Western (post)Christian urban and architectural discourses.